Selection of themes

 LED spotlights without motion detectors illuminate your courtyard entrance, workshop, stables or other places of use with light when you need it and switch it on.

-brennenstuhl® uses LEDs from renowned manufacturers as well as high IP protection classes and high-quality materials to ensure the longest possible, maintenance-free service life of brennenstuhl® LED spotlights.
+brennenstuhl® uses LEDs from reputable manufacturers, with high IP protection classes and high-quality materials to ensure the longest possible, maintenance-free service life of brennenstuhl® LED spotlights.

 LED spotlight with battery

-The LUFOS battery-powered LED spotlight is the brennenstuhl® LED spotlight in the range that does not require the laying of cables.
+The LUFOS battery LED spotlight is the brennenstuhl® LED spotlight in the range that does not require cables.
 The mains-independent LED spotlight without cable is ideal for places without a power connection.
 A battery-powered LED spotlight is also practical if no cable is available at the desired location or if it should not be laid.

 The brennenstuhl® LED spotlight with battery is available with motion detector.